-Work collaboratively and cooperatively as part of a team with colleagues and staff within the Agency, DCFS, CCALA as well as other agencies as required for effective program implementation;
+Work collaboratively and cooperatively as part of a team with colleagues and staff within the agency, with community partners, with funding agencies, as well as other agencies as required for effective program implementation.

 Perform other duties as assigned.

-Minimum of three years relevant experience working with children and families, including working with children ages birth to five years;
+Minimum of five years’ relevant experience working with children and families, impact of trauma with children, understanding of early childhood developmental needs (including working with children ages birth to five years), and mental health, required.

-Strong interpersonal skills including the ability to work effectively with diverse client populations.
+Strong interpersonal skills including the ability to work effectively with diverse populations.

-Previous experience that demonstrates effective problem-solving and decision-making skills and ability to work autonomously with multiple sites.
+Previous experience that demonstrates effective problem-solving and decision-making skills and ability to work autonomously on multiple projects.

 Effective time management and organizational skills and the ability to successfully meet position requirements.

-Must show proof of a valid California Driver's License, have use of a motor vehicle and provide evidence of automobile liability insurance.
+Must show proof of a valid California Driver's License, have use of a motor vehicle and provide evidence of automobile liability insurance, upon hire.

 1. Typical of an office environment.